Theory of impetus: Philoponan theory

-Ockham's and Marchia's theory
+Ockham's theory and Marchia's theory

-The first one to grasp this persistent motion by itself was William of Ockham.
-In his Commentary on the Sentences, Book 2, Question 26, M, written in 1318, he first argues: "If someone standing at point C were to fire a projectile aimed at point B, while another person standing at point F were to throw a projectile at point C, so that at some point M the two projectiles would meet, it would be necessary, according to the Aristotelian explanation, for the same portion of air at point M to be moved simultaneously in two different directions."
-The impossibility of this, according to Ockham, invalidates the Aristotelian explanation of the movement of projectiles.
-So Ockham goes on to say: "I say therefore that that which moves (ipsum movens) ... after the separation of the moving body from the original projector, is the body moved by itself (ipsum motum secundum se) and not by any power in it or relative to it (virtus absoluta in eo vel respectiva), ... ."
-It has been claimed by some historians that by rejecting the basic Aristotelian principle "Everything that moves is moved by something else."
-(Omne quod moventur ab alio movetur.), Ockham took the first step toward the principle of inertia.
+The first to describe persistent motion by itself was William of Ockham in 1318.
+He proposed a thought experiment in which two projectiles moving in different directions meet at a point; according to Aristotle, the same portion of air at that point would be moved simultaneously in two different directions.
+Ockham thought this absurd and that it invalidated the Aristotelian theory.
+"I say therefore that that which moves (ipsum movens) ... after the separation of the moving body from the original projector, is the body moved by itself (ipsum motum secundum se) and not by any power in it or relative to it (virtus absoluta in eo vel respectiva)".

 Around 1320, Francis de Marchia developed a detailed and elaborate theory of his virtus derelicta.
-Marchia described virtus derelicta as force impressed on a projectile that gradually passes away and is consumed by the movement it generates.
+He described this as force impressed on a projectile that gradually passes away and is consumed by the movement it generates.
 It is a form that is "not simply permanent, nor simply fluent, but almost medial", staying for some time in the body, but then fading away.
-This is different from Buridan's impetus (see below), which is a permanent state (res permanens) that is only diminished or destroyed by an opposing force—the resistance of the medium or the gravity of the projectile, which tends in a direction opposite to its motion.
-Buridan rightly says that without these opposing forces, the projectile would continue to move at constant speed forever.